-To actively provide the global community at large with informational programs designed to inform and familiarize the public with the philosophy and practice of oriental medicine and various therapies.
+To actively provide the global community at large with informational programs designed to inform and familiarize the public with the philosophy and practice of TCM.

-To teach the theory and practice of various therapies while simultaneously developing critical thinking and problem-solving skills.
+To teach the theory and practice of TCM Dietary and Tui Na Massage Therapy while simultaneously developing critical thinking and problem solving skills.